Thelymitra gregaria: Taxonomy and naming

 Thelymitra gregaria was first formally described in 1988 by David Jones and Mark Clements from a specimen collected near Derrinallum and the description was published in The Orchadian.
 The specific epithet (gregaria) is a Latin word meaning "pertaining to a flock or herd" or "common".

 Distribution and habitat

-The clumping sun orchid grows in tussock grassland in southern Victoria.
+Clumping sun orchid grows in tussock grassland in southern Victoria.

 Conservation

 Thelymitra gregaria is listed as "threatened" under the Victorian Flora and Fauna Guarantee Act 1988.
 The main threats to the species are weed invasion, inappropriate fire regimes and site disturbance.
 No population of this orchid is in a conservation reserve.